playgameservices/play-games-plugin-for-unity/README.md

 ## Configuration & Initialization Play Game Services

-In order to save game progress, handle multiplayer invitations and turn notifications, or require access to a player's Google+ social graph, the default configuration needs to be replaced with a custom configuration.
+In order to save game progress or require access to a player's Google+ social graph, the default configuration needs to be replaced with a custom configuration.
 To do this use the **PlayGamesClientConfiguration**.
-If your game does not use these features, then there is no need to initialize the platform configuration.
-Once the instance is initialized, make it your default social platform by calling **PlayGamesPlatform.Activate**:
+If your game does not use these features, then there is no need to

 ```csharp
     using GooglePlayGames;